kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 	- increase in global reach
 - *Note: It's all based on use-cases where it might be more beneficial for you to go for cloud*

-## AWS Billing Dashboard
+### AWS Billing Dashboard
-- visualizing cost can help better understand where your
+- visualizing cost can help better understand where your money goes & how to reduce spending